Culture Trip stands with

-Instead I’d spent my first night in Jozi at The Pot Luck Club listening to live jazz, smoking cigars and eating sliders so good I smiled between each bite.
-Johannesburg has suffered more than most, but from the post-apartheid ashes an exciting, increasingly liveable city has emerged.
-I haven’t been able to get the image of Maboneng’s 40-metre (131-foot) mural of Mandela bathed in sub-Saharan winter sun from my mind since.
+Instead, nights here are spent listening to live jazz, smoking cigars and eating sliders.
+Johannesburg has suffered more than most, but from the post-apartheid ashes an exciting, increasingly livable city has emerged.
+Maboneng’s 40-metre (131-foot) mural of Mandela stands as a striking modern symbol of the city’s development.

-I met Bheki Dube the next morning outside Curiocity Backpackers, the design hostel on Fox Street that he founded four years ago.
+Bheki Dube founded Curiocity Backpackers, a design hostel on Fox Street, four years ago.
 Bheki, a “born, bred and buttered” Joburger, grew up skating and photographing Maboneng when the neighbourhood was still notorious.
 “There wasn’t any economy here when I was a kid,” says the poster boy for its regeneration.
-“Just abandoned buildings and non-functional warehouses.”
+“Just abandoned buildings and nonfunctional warehouses.”

 South Africa’s capital was ravaged by apartheid in the 20th century, the wounds of which have never really healed.
-Visible scars, like the bullet holes as fresh as the day they were fired and hastily assembled memorials to those who died too young.
 Like Soweto (South West Township), Maboneng (which translates from Sotho as ‘place of lights’) is somewhere people come to communicate with the past through artistic expression.

-On one section of street you can see the rough work of young artists alongside multi-story murals made by more experienced hands.
-“Graffiti has found a space in Maboneng, especially on the pillars under the highway and in the surrounding Jeppestown area,” says Jo.
+In one section of the street you can see the rough work of young artists alongside multistorey murals made by more experienced hands.
+“Graffiti has found a space in Maboneng, especially on the pillars under the highway and in the surrounding Jeppestown area,” says Buitendach.

-We walk past Drivelines Studios, a new residential and retail space made from up-scaled shipping containers, and on through the sculpture garden at The Cosmopolitan, overlooked by an enormous mural of 17th-century Dutch colonialist Jan van Riebeeck by street artists Gaia and Freddy Sam.
-“The eastern edge of the city is covered in art, in many different forms,” says Jo.
+The sculpture garden at The Cosmopolitan, overlooked by an enormous mural of 17th-century Dutch colonialist Jan van Riebeeck by street artists Gaia and Freddy Sam, encapsulates the dramatic changes in this part of town.
+“The eastern edge of the city is covered in art, in many different forms,” says Buitendach.
 “But the graffiti subculture in Joburg’s city centre is strong, gritty and amazing.”

-That night I stayed at Hallmark House hotel, the black behemoth designed by Ghanaian-British architect Sir David Adjaye.
-It’s big, softly lit and luxurious, and sticks out from the skyline like a lump of coal against metal and glass, drawing our gaze as we watch the sunset from rooftop bar, The Living Room.
-“Seeing this transformation says a lot about where Johannesburg has come from and what it is becoming,” Bheki tells me over sundowners.
+Another new landmark in the area is Hallmark House hotel, a black behemoth designed by Ghanaian-British architect Sir David Adjaye.
+It’s big, softly lit and luxurious, and sticks out from the skyline like a lump of coal against metal and glass.
+“Seeing this transformation says a lot about where Johannesburg has come from and what it is becoming,” Dube says from the rooftop of the hotel.